 Amy Silverman is a mother, wife, writer, teacher and editor.
 Sometimes these things overlap.

 Amy ran kicking and screaming from Arizona as soon as she could, but found herself back – and in love.
 She got married and had two beautiful daughters, Annabelle and Sophie.
-Sophie, who will be the first to tell you she is 10 and a HALF, has Down syndrome – which, frankly, is the most interesting thing that’s ever happened to Amy.
+Sophie, who will be the first to tell you she is 10 and a HALF (actually, she turned 11 not long ago), has Down syndrome – which, frankly, is the most interesting thing that’s ever happened to Amy.
 These days, Amy divides the world into two groups: the people who adore Sophie, and the people who don’t look twice.
 Amy has to remind herself that not so long ago, she fell into the latter category.
 And therein lies the blog….

 That’s the casual version.
 Here’s the fancy bio.